 Each event in a log entry contains the following information:

 Date: The date the event occurred.

 Time: The time the event occurred.

-User: The user name of the user who was logged on when the event occurred.
+User: The username of the user logged onto the machine when the event occurred.

 Event ID: A Windows identification number that specifies the event type.

 Source: The program or component that caused the event.

 Type: The type of event, including information, warning, error, security success audit or security failure audit.

 For example, an information event might appear as: